MarinaHuber/MarinaHuber/README.md

 [www](https://marinahuber.com)

-- 🔭 I’m currently working on ...
-SurfCurve app
+- 🔭 Working on ...
+SurfCurve, Fifth app
-- 🌱 I’m currently learning ...
+- 🌱 Currently learning ...
 TDD & Documentation
-- 👯 I’m looking to collaborate on ... new iOS projects
+- 👯 I’m looking to collaborate on ... new Mobile projects
 - 🤔 I’m looking for help with ...
-Algorithms
+App flipping
-- 💬 Ask me about ... iOS
+- 💬 Ask me about ... iOS and beyond